top of page

 (Source: St. Louis Federal Reserve)

-The FOMC is continually monitoring factors in the economy to determine their next actions.
 Although there is a correlation, mortgage rates aren't directly tied to the Fed rate.
 The economy and yields on 10-year Treasury Bonds affect mortgage rates.
+Further decreasing mortgage rates will stimulate the housing market.
+I personally feel anything a range of 5.0 - 5.5 % in 2026 would be a win for consumers.

 Days on Market